temirlanr/csci151-152_on_eclipse/README.md

 <p>Here are some of my works during Computer Science Classes.</p>
-They were done in Eclipse which I don't use anymore.
+They were done on Eclipse IDE which I don't use anymore.